rmcanany/HousekeeperExternalPrograms/Readme.md

 # Solid Edge Housekeeper External Programs
 2021 Robert McAnany

-Description and examples for Solid Edge Housekeeper 'Run External Program' task.
+Description and examples for Solid Edge Housekeeper `Run External Program` task.

 The external program is a Console App that works on a single Solid Edge file.
 Housekeeper serves up files one at a time for processing.